I'm a beard-grooming enthusiast who writes about beard products, styling and other related facial hair trivia I also sport a beardstache.

-Just like how you can get conditioning products for your hair and the equivalent for beards, you also get styling products for your beard, much in the same way you would for your hair.
-These are typically known as either a beard styling balm or a beard wax.
+Just as you can get conditioning products for your hair and the equivalent for beards, you also get styling products for your beard, much in the same way you would for your hair.
+These are typically known as either a beard styling balm or beard wax.
 Both are made of waxes and contain conditioning properties too.

 They actually create a matte texture effect to your beard too.
 This allows the beard to look darker, as opposed to shiny, which is the appearance that beard oil can give.

 We would also recommend that you head to your local beard barber and see what recommendations they might have for you to achieve the appearance that you want.
 They might be able to craft a certain style that complements your overall look and gives the appearance of a darker, fuller and thicker beard by focusing on where it grows best.

 Plus, there are other aspects that you can undertake as well to give the look of a fuller beard with regards to styling.
 With the use of a beard brush and comb, you can ensure that the shape of your beard is styled and plays to your advantage too.
 Start to brush your beard inwards towards your face, giving it a darker appearance.

 By growing out the beard further, of course, you are going to create the look of a naturally fuller beard (because you actually are).
 It will also allow the beard to appear darker.
 You can see this type of effect with a lot of beard time-lapse videos created over the course of several months.
 The beard starts off relatively light, but as more and more hairs start to grow and intertwine with one another, the hairs appear darker.

 This gives you the look of a fuller and darker-looking beard.
 Just make sure that you up the quantity of oil that you are applying to your beard as it grows out.